A Humble Beginning

 Realizing this, Dr. Venkataswamy wished to establish an alternate health care model that could supplement the efforts of the government and also be self-supporting.
 Following his retirement at age 58 in 1976, he established the GOVEL Trust under which Aravind Eye Hospitals were founded.

 The hospitals are named after Sri Aurobindo, one of the 20th century’s most revered spiritual leaders.
 In essence, Sri Aurobindo’s teachings insist on transcendence into a heightened state of consciousness and becoming better instruments for the divine force to work through.

 In an eleven bed hospital manned by 4 medical officers, Dr.V saw the potential for what is today, one of the largest facilities in the world for eye care.
 Over the years, this organisation has evolved into a sophisticated system dedicated to compassionate service for sight.

 Aravind, with its mission to ‘eliminate needless blindness’, provides large volume, high quality and affordable care.
 50% of its patients receive services either free of cost or at steeply subsidised rate, yet the organisation remains financially self-sustainable.
 Much importance is given to equity – ensuring that all patients are accorded the same high quality care and service, regardless of their economic status.
 A critical component of Aravind’s model is the high patient volume, which brings with it the benefits of economies of scale.
 Aravind’s unique assembly-line approach increases productivity tenfold.
-Over 4.5 lakh eye surgeries or procedures are performed a year at Aravind, making it one of the largest eye care providers in the world.
-Since its inception, Aravind has handled more than 5.6 crore ( 56 Million) outpatient visits and performed more than 60 lakh (6million) surgeries.
+Over 4.5 lakh eye surgeries or procedures are performed a year at Aravind, making it the largest eye care provider in the world.
+Since its inception, Aravind has handled more than 6 crore ( 65 Million) outpatient visits and performed more than 78 lakh (7.8 million) surgeries.
 The Aravind Eye Care System now serves as a model for India, and the rest of the world.